-- The Member is receiving psychoactive medication for an emotional or behavioral problem or condition. - The Member has significant medical problems that impact his/her emotional well-being. - The Member is having suicidal and/or homicidal ideations. - The Member has delirium, amnesia, a cognitive disorder, or other condition for which there is a probable medical (organic) etiology. - The Member has a substance use disorder such as substance-induced psychosis, substance induced mood disorder, substance induced sleep disorder, etc. - The Member has or is likely to have a psychotic disorder, major depression, bipolar disorder, panic disorder, or eating disorder. - The Member is experiencing severe symptoms or severe impairment in level of functioning or has a condition where there is a possibility that a pharmacological intervention will significantly improve the Member's condition. - The Member has another condition where there is a significant possibility that somatic treatment would be of help.
-Conditions include dysthymia, anxiety, adjustment disorders, post-traumatic stress disorders, and intermittent explosive disorders. - The Member has a substance abuse problem.
+- The Member is receiving psychoactive medication for an emotional or behavioral problem or condition. - The Member has significant medical problems that impact his/her emotional well-being. - The Member is having suicidal and/or homicidal ideations. - The Member has delirium, amnesia, a cognitive disorder, or other condition for which there is a probable medical (organic) etiology. - The Member has a mental and/or behavioral health disorder due to the use of substances such as substance-induced psychosis, substance induced mood disorder, substance induced sleep disorder, etc. - The Member has or is likely to have a psychotic disorder, major depression, bipolar disorder, panic disorder, or eating disorder. - The Member is experiencing severe symptoms or severe impairment in level of functioning or has a condition where there is a possibility that a pharmacological intervention will significantly improve the Member's condition. - The Member has another condition where there is a significant possibility that somatic treatment would be of help.
+These conditions include dysthymia, anxiety, adjustment disorders, post-traumatic stress disorders, and intermittent explosive disorders. - The Member is experiencing a substance use disorder.